Performing Cataract Surgery

 However, no matter which IOL option you select, you may still need to wear glasses for night driving, TV, movies, computer and/or reading.
 No combination of IOL implants is perfect, but we do have options that allow most patients to function with the least need for glasses or the least risk of debilitating and uncorrectable glare and halos for night driving.
 And no matter which option you select, there is a 1-2% chance you’ll be very unsatisfied with your vision and will need the IOL removed and replaced with a different IOL option.

 Obviously, the choices available can be confusing and overwhelming.
-I’m happy to discuss all options with you to help you clarify your needs and your realistic expectations, and to help you chose which option may work best for you.
+I’m happy to discuss all options with you to help you clarify your needs and your realistic expectations, and to help you choose which option may work best for you.

 The human lens is mostly made of protein and water.
 With aging, the proteins in the lens discolor, turning the lens brown, causing what we call a cataract.
 Diabetes and chronic steroid usage can further increase cataract formation.
 The increasing discoloration of the lens is similar to a dirty windshield on your car, especially in the winter when slush drys on the windshield.
 With increasing “dry slush on your windshield”, light entering the eye is scattered by the cataractous lens, causing the patient to experience haze, glare and distortion, ie blurred vision.
 Changing your glasses prescription will not improve blurry vision caused by cataracts.
 Cataracts tend to progress but at an unpredictable rate.
 There is no known, scientifically verified treatment or supplement that prevents cataract formation.
 Everybody develops cataracts with aging and about 75% of people eventually have cataract surgery.